SonarSonic/DrawingBotV3/docs/source/userinterface.rst

 :viewport:`Viewport`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The viewport will show you a live preview of the current drawing, all the controls in this area, are **visual only** and will not affect the exported drawing.
+You can also drag + drop an image file here to import it.
 It has the following buttons.

 **Display**: